jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 <a name="headers"></a>

-### drm.[widevine/playready].headers<sup>7.7</sup>
+### drm.[widevine/playready].headers

-Adding customized HTTP header data to license requests is possible in JW 7.7+ with the "headers" configuration.
+Adding customized HTTP header data to license requests is possible with the "headers" configuration.
 This replaces the static "customData" configuration option in both widevine and playready scenarios.
 It is also possible to add multiple custom http headers by including multiple objects in the "headers" array.

-In JW 7.7+, this can be configured in the following way:
+DRM can be configured in the following way:

 ```
 "drm": {